DevWizard13/UnixNotis/CONTRIBUTING.md

 - Repeated work should be coalesced, cached, or bounded where appropriate
 - Long-running processes should not slowly accumulate memory or CPU overhead
 - Shell commands, subprocesses, watchers, and async tasks should have a clear lifecycle
-- If a change touches hot paths, measure it instead of guessing

 Good rules of thumb: